USS Jicarilla: Service in the United States Navy

 The veteran tug arrived at Kerama Retto, repair base for the Okinawa operation, 16 April, and remained there to perform salvage work on ships damaged in the desperate kamikaze attacks.
 She sailed on 20 April with Idaho, arrived at Guam on 25 April, and from there returned to Ulithi on 30 April.
 After towing work at the advance base, she sailed for Leyte on 19 May and arrived Okinawa again on 13 June.
 As the struggle for the island continued, she worked directly off the Hagushi beaches, towing landing craft and performing salvage work.
 Thus, she contributed importantly to the eventual victory by helping to keep the massive fleet afloat and operating.

 Jicarilla remained at Okinawa until departing for Wakayama, Japan, 21 September.
 Four days later she arrived, and performed towing duties in connection with the occupation operations until returning to Okinawa on 14 October.
 After a voyage to Guam, the ship steamed to Iwo Jima on 4 December to salvage the ARL-32.
 In the months that followed, she was engaged in towing and salvage in the Marshalls and Carolines, arriving Pearl Harbor on 24 April 1946.

 Jicarilla spent the summer of 1946 in the Marshall Islands in support of Operation Crossroads, the history-making atomic test series in the Pacific.
 Returning to the United States on 14 September, she performed towing duties on the West Coast and at the Canal Zone until 23 January 1947, when she sailed again for the Far East from Bremerton, Washington.
 The ship operated out of Pearl Harbor until May, sailing on the 14th to Guam.
-Jicarilla arrived Tsingtao, China, 17 June for towing and salvage work in connection with the American Marines ashore.
+Jicarilla arrived Qingdao, China, 17 June for towing and salvage work in connection with the American Marines ashore.
 In the months that followed, she continued to steam between American Pacific bases and China.
 After a month at Pearl Harbor, she returned to Long Beach on 18 February 1948.
 On 26 July, Jicarilla towed the former battleship Nevada out to sea to be sunk as a target.